 The main rule of the hairdresser says that the customer is always right.
 There is no single correct approach to hair styling or cutting.

-But if, in my opinion, a desired hair styling doesn’t suit my customer, I try to explain why changing it this way is not a good idea and what we could do instead.
+But if, in my opinion, the desired hair styling doesn’t suit my customer, I try to explain why changing it this way is not a good idea and what we could do instead.

 10. What skill do you have that you’re sure a lot of people don’t?

 I don’t like comparing myself to my colleagues.
-Everyone has their strong and week points.
-But I consider myself being patient and consistent, which has been helping me doing quite well in more than 20 years of my professional career in the beauty industry
+Everyone has their strong and weak points.
+But I consider myself being patient and consistent, which has been helping me do quite well in more than 20 years of my professional career in the beauty industry